Thursday, March 26, 2026

 Anyway, I was not skeptical about their claim.
 I knew Vincenzo was a philanderer and so did my parents and my great-aunt.
 We just didn't know the extent until we had our DNA tested.
 Well, I compared the matches and came to the conclusion that Joyce was Nicolina's half-sister.

-At the end of that story, I realized that this whole story was just an example of Vincenzo's philandering.
+At the end of that story I realized that this whole story was just an example of Vincenzo's philandering.
 Did my opinion of him change?
 A little, yeah.
-I knew he was a philanderer and the escapade in Vermont proves it without a shadow of a doubt.
+I knew he was a philanderer and the escapade in Vermont proved it without a shadow of a doubt.
 Though, to be honest we have no idea who came onto whom and everything.

 Apparently, we were.
 This time, however, things turned out a little differently.
 To date I have no idea who Vincenzo made a baby with.
 I don't even have a name!
 I only know that she had two children that she gave up for adoption and those children had at least two children that they gave up for adoption!